igorw/ConfigServiceProvider/README.md

 ### Register order

 Make sure you register ConfigServiceProvider last with your application.
-If you do not do this, the default values of those Providers will override your configuration.
+If you do not do this, the default values of other Providers will override your configuration.